 The Santa Cruz Poetry Project began as the legacy project of Ellen Bass while she was Poet Laureate of Santa Cruz County.
-Over the past four years, the program has facilitated workshops throughout the county and with your help will continue changing the lives of incarcerated men and women one word, one poem at a time.
+Over the past five years, the program has facilitated workshops throughout the county and with your help will continue changing the lives of justice-involved men and women one word, one poem at a time.
 Co-founder Nancy Miller Gomez has been instrumental in keeping the program vital in the Santa Cruz County jail system, organizing fund raisers.
 Director Renee Winter keeps the day-to-day operations going, teaching classes and coordinating new volunteers.
 Co-director emeritus Deborah Culmer maintains the website and designs the anthologies, along with teaching weekly classes.

 The William James Association, a 501c3 non-profit, is the fiscal sponsor of The Santa Cruz Poetry Project.